dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-demos.md

 This is your final for the term and a public demo of the projects!
 Invite your friends, family, enemies, and randos!
 There will be food and drinks!

-Demos are **Wednesday, May 30th, First Floor Berry 6-8pm**.
+Demos are **Tuesday, May 30th, First Floor Berry 6-8pm**.
 Please show up at **5:45pm** to set up your table (remember we could have had a final instead!).
 The event will be science fair style - you will have a table with your project name and either a screen or a stand for a laptop to better demo your awesome projects.
 Come early to clean up your screens and set things up.

 Be prepared to
 * Motivate the idea to a general audience (very brief intros, don't spend too much time talking)